 - 3 tbsp Butter

 - Parsley chopped, to serve

 - Cook the pasta according to packet instructions.
 Meanwhile melt the butter over medium heat and cook the mushrooms and onion until soft, about 10 minutes.
-Add the garlic and thyme then stir through the flour and cook for another couple of minutes.
+Add the garlic and rosemary then stir through the flour and cook for another couple of minutes.